Stef-00012/Zipline-Upload-Extension/README.md

 ## Webstore

+> [!WARNING]
+> Updates will take longer to appear on the Chrome Webstore because they need to be reviewed.

 To install the extension from the Chrome Webstore, open the [extension's Webstore page](https://chromewebstore.google.com/detail/zipline-upload/nckdinonilcnlmjipgggnejkpdldjmjn) and press "Add to chrome"

 ## Releases